friscolt/friscolt.github.io/index.md

 * May 11, 2021: I was invited to participate in the project "Breast classification in mammography images" with [Dr. Gilberto Ochoa-Ruiz](https://scholar.google.es/citations?user=DDtiliwAAAAJ&hl=es) from Tecnológico de Monterrey and [Dr. Cristian Mata](https://scholar.google.com.mx/citations?user=PXBkuoIAAAAJ&hl=es) from the Universitat Politècnica de Catalunya (UPC).

-* Apr 30, 2021: I got a new [citation](https://ieeexplore.ieee.org/abstract/document/9420044)!

-* Mar 25, 2021: This is the [poster](https://www.researchgate.net/publication/350372727_Localization_of_Blood_Vessels_in_In-Vitro_LSCI_Images_with_K-Means) that I will present at the IEEE IMS [I2MTC 2021](https://i2mtc2021.ieee-ims.org).
-See you in the conference session room!

-* Mar 1, 2021: I am very happy that our conference article *"Localization of Blood Vessels in in-vitro LSCI Images with K-Means"* has been accepted at the [2021 IEEE International Instrumentation and Measurement Technology Conference (I2MTC)](https://i2mtc2021.ieee-ims.org) (the third consecutive year).
-This year held virtually at Glasgow, Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿

 * Mar 1, 2021: Our conference article *"Assessing deep learning methods for the identification of kidney stones in endoscopic images"*  is now available in
 [ArXiv](https://arxiv.org/abs/2103.01146)